alekhya-510/Devops-Interview-preparation/README.md

 13. Scenario: You have existing resources managed outside of Terraform, and you want to import them into Terraform management.
 What is the process for doing this?
 14. Scenario: You need to manage secrets and sensitive data in your Terraform configurations securely.
 What strategies would you use?
 15. Scenario: You want to implement a modular approach for your Terraform configurations.
 How can you achieve this?

+Recently, I had a Technical 1 round for a DevOps role, and I wanted to share some of the key questions I faced:

+🚀 Jenkins
+✅ How do you execute parallel jobs in Jenkins?
+✅ What if the GitHub plugin crashes in Jenkins?
+How will you handle this situation?

+🚀 CI/CD & Scripting
+✅ Explain CI/CD.
+✅ Write a Bash script to get the directory path from the user, check if it exists, and create it if it doesn’t.

+🚀 Kubernetes
+✅ The interviewer gave me a deployment.yaml file and asked me to explain it.

+🚀 Docker
+✅ How will you optimize a Dockerfile?
+✅ Difference between CMD and ENTRYPOINT?
+✅ Given:

+ENTRYPOINT ["echo"]
+CMD ["HELLO-WORLD"]

+What will be the output?
+Explain why.

+🚀 Terraform
+✅ What is terraform taint?
+✅ What is Terraform user data?
+✅ What is a Terraform workspace?